vignesh-waran-k/document-ai-samples/Readme.md

 </code>

 ## Get Documents
-## Use GCS prefix to import a set of documents
+## Use GCS prefix to import a set of documents as follows
 <b>RPC:</b>
 google.cloud.documentai.uiv1beta3.documentserviceuiv1beta3
 <br>